 In this economy its more important than ever for people to be able to find materials inexpensively, and hopefully locally.
-Well, it is not only possible, but its never been easier than now.
-The fact is, most people building homebuilt airplanes have no idea that they can get the exact same materials right in their back yard!
+Well, it is not only possible, but it has never been easier than now.
+The fact is, most people building homebuilt airplanes have no idea that they can get the exact same materials right in their backyard!
 Read on to find out how to get them, and at a great discount.

 When you order from a mainstream aircraft materials supplier, usually you pay retail price, as well as having to pay freight to ship it to you, because they are not located in your town.
 A lot of times with long lengths, you have to ship the materials by truck freight, which adds to the cost.

 With a little bit of digging, using the internet, you can find the same materials for a lot less, and in your own hometown.
 Ten years ago when you went to buy aircraft metals, there were no other options.
 Nobody carried anything like this.
 But these days, nearly every city has places where they sell aluminum stock to the public, right from the factory, so to speak.
 Plus, now there are many metals suppliers that supply all kinds of metals and have stores that are open to the public, such as Metal Supermarkets.